MicrosoftDocs/well-architected/well-architected/scalability/tradeoffs.md

 - To optimize performance and maximize availability, application code should first try to get OAuth access tokens silently from a cache before attempting to acquire a token from the identity provider.
 OAuth is a technological standard that allows you to securely share information between services without exposing your password.

 - Make sure to integrate critical security alerts and logs into security information and event management (SIEM) systems without introducing a high volume of low-value data.
 Introducing low-value data can increase SIEM costs and false positives, and decrease performance.
-For more information, see [Prioritize alert and log integration](../security/monitor-logs-alerts.md).
+For more information, see [Security logs and alerts using Azure services](../security/monitor-logs-alerts.md).

 - Use Azure AD Connect to synchronize your on-premises directory with your cloud directory.
 Various factors affect the performance of Azure AD Connect.
 Ensure Azure AD Connect has enough capacity to keep underperforming systems from impeding security and productivity.

-Large or complex organizations that provision more than 100,000 objects should follow the [recommendations](/azure/active-directory/hybrid/whatis-hybrid-identity) to optimize their Azure AD Connect implementation.
+  Large or complex organizations that provision more than 100,000 objects should follow the recommendations to optimize their Azure AD Connect implementation.
+For more information, see [What is hybrid identity with Azure Active Directory?](/azure/active-directory/hybrid/whatis-hybrid-identity)

 - To gain access to real-time performance information at the packet level, use [packet capture](/azure/network-watcher/network-watcher-alert-triggered-packet-capture) to set alerts.